Massive reductions in insurance costs are coming, along with a wave of disruption.

 Sensors will allow insurance policies to be based on actual data (e.g. usage, health), rather than general heuristics and rules.

-As an analogy, check out Progressive Insurance's SNAPSHOT Automotive Sensor package – it's a sensor you put in your car that tracks how well you drive.
+As an analogy, check out Progressive Insurance's SNAPSHOT Automotive Car Sensor package – it's a car sensor that tracks how well you drive.
 (Do you brake hard?
 Speed?
 Take high-speed turns?)

 When your insurance policy is based on how you actually drive, rather than just your age, gender and what kind of car you own, safer drivers win.